 Puerto Natales, Patagonia, Chile, – Near the entrance to Torres del Paine, Puerto Natales has a Unimarc, a major supermarket chain, but did not stock tampons on shelves.

-Puerto Montt, Northern Patagonia near Chiloe Island– Santa Isabella (large grocery chain) in Puerto Montt stocked the largest selection of tampons of anywhere in Patagonia.
+Puerto Montt, Northern Patagonia near Chiloe Island– Santa Isabella (large grocery chain) in Puerto Montt stocked the largest selection of tampons anywhere in Patagonia.

 San Pedro de Atacama – When my period arrived during my week in San Pedro de Atacama, I thought I was doomed (destined to rely on the reusable cotton pads I pack as backup).
 San Pedro de Atacama is a booming tiny village, but despite its popularity among mostly millennial & Gen-Z travelers, there aren’t really any national chain stores other than Cruz Verde, a pharmacy.